Diabetes, Food and Cooking

 Everything!
 Nothing has changed because you have diabetes, you just have to make better choices where food is concerned.
 Basic foods like fresh herbs, chicken stock, fresh garlic, extra-virgin olive oil, fat-free half-and-half, fresh vegetables that are in-season, and lean meats such as beef and chicken are all on the menu.
 There are quite literally hundreds of things you can cook and enjoy.
 When you find something that you and your family and friends enjoy, write it down!
 Keep track of the recipes that you like.
 Don't be afraid to experiment - remember, food is a friend.

-Facts: Special Diet
+Quick Facts: Special Diet

 Health Conditions Often Requiring Special Diets